cozy/cozy-stack/docs/intents.md

 #### Data representation

 The client could explicitly request a data format to be used in the communication.
-However, this idea was abandonned because the format is *always* json, except when then intent's `type` is a MIME type, in which case the data format *also* uses this type.
+However, this idea was abandoned because the format is *always* json, except when then intent's `type` is a MIME type, in which case the data format *also* uses this type.